Whether meditation apps are effective or not will depend on what you hope to get out of them.

-It is not possible to focus 100% of your mind on a meditation object if you are also focusing on the voice of a guided meditation narrator.
-If you do this, your mind will be bouncing back and forth between the object of meditation and the instructor’s voice.
+It is not possible to focus 100% of your mind on a meditation object if you are also focusing on the voice of a narrator.
+If you do this, your mind will be bouncing back and forth between the object and the instructor’s voice.

-Bodhipaksa said something similar on WildMind about it being impossible to listen to meditation music while meditating at the same time.
+Bodhipaksa said something similar on WildMind about it being impossible to listen to music while meditating at the same time.
 Yes, you can meditate on a sound, but you cannot listen to a sound while also meditating on something else.
-Sadly, this is precisely what most applications ask you to do.
-And that is why meditation apps do not work.
+Sadly, this is precisely what most mindfulness applications ask you to do.
+And that is why meditation apps are ineffective.

 So, I’ve shared my opinion as a teacher on whether meditation apps work.
 But what does science say?
 Research is mixed.